Cover image for A&D Demolition

 Messenger’s chat plugin was used to allow for instant interaction with clients.

-A&D Demolition also received many spam emails as their contact form did not have a spam filtering system.
-This issue was addressed by using Netlify Forms, which uses Akismet and other methods such as Honeypot fields to detect bots and spam messages.
+A&D Demolition also received many spam emails since their contact form did not have spam filtering.
+This was addressed by using Netlify Forms, which uses Akismet and other methods like Honeypot fields to detect bots and spam messages.

-After a month-long trial period, this resulted in an increase in customer engagement and less spam emails.
+After a month-long trial period, this increased customer engagement and fewer spam emails.

 Accessibility

-Using WAVE1 and IBM’s2 Accessibility Checker, I tested the site to find areas that could be improved in terms of accessibility.
+Using WAVE and IBM’s Accessibility Checker, I tested the site to find areas that could be improved in terms of accessibility.
 I found general issues while investigating; the older version of the site, which were addressed on the new site.

 IBM's Accessibility Checker sample results.